tomsWebConsulting/twcsl/Page/Store/Detail/Store Page Detail Tagged Image Add/README.md

-    * Add code from file **[store page detail tagged image add options.html][5]** to Store Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[store page detail tagged image add options.html][5]** to Store Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.

-    * Add code from file **[store page detail tagged image add.html][6]** to Store Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[store page detail tagged image add.html][6]** to Store Page Settings > Advanced > Page Header Code Injection for the Page.

     * Refer to [per-page code injection][7] for details.